Solar

 You can manipulate simulation time by sliding the yellow circle along its vertical track, selecting any of the day's 1,440 minutes - and

-Image 3b.
-This time delta, δt, relative to Now, whether positive or negative, is shown above the horizon line.
+that's the state depicted in Image 3b, where sim time is 13:48, 3 hours and 44 minutes ahead iOS clock time.
+This time delta, δt, relative to Now, whether positive or negative, is shown below the horizontal horizon line.

 Other items of interest are:

-of clock time (-8:30 ≤ δt ≤ +1:10) and watch simulation time and δt flow, and the crescent (not the Moon)
+of clock time (+0:00 ≤ δt ≤ +10:31) and watch simulation time and δt flow, and the crescent (not the Moon)

-Touch the disclosure boomerang once again and resume the real time simulation.
+Touch the Disclosure Boomerang once again and resume the real time simulation.
 Don't be surprised if you notice the visualization catch

 up for lost time.
 And depending on what the time differential is and whether the simulation time is before or after Now,